 - The property owner failed to exercise reasonable care to eliminate the danger.

-To learn more about how your Lubbock slip and fall accident lawyer can hold the liable party responsible for their negligence, call Loncar Lyon Jenkins today at 800-777-7777.
+To learn more about how your slip and fall accident lawyer serving Lubbock can hold the liable party responsible for negligence, work with Loncar Lyon Jenkins.

 If you were injured because of a dangerous condition on another party’s property, you can take certain measures to protect the success of your claim by: